maelishere/Labyrinth/README.md

 ### Network Flags

 These are usualy static function callbacks sent through the network.
 Use Network.Register, but id 0 is not allowed and 1 - 11 is taken.
 You can use this for messages that need to be called without the need of an instance within the networked game world.
-There are server channels avaiable to send a messgae through:
+There are server channels available to send a messgae through:

     Channels.Direct - not guaranted